-We at Verlasso felt energized after our time at Churchill Downs for the Derby Festival that we wanted to share with you some of the party tips we learned from the wonderful people we met while there last week!
+We at Verlasso felt so energized after our time at Churchill Downs for the Derby Festival, that we wanted to share with you some of the party tips we learned from the wonderful people we met while there last week!
 It goes without saying that you can plan a perfect Derby party, hats and all, with just a few simple tips and recipes.
 The Derby takes place at Churchill Downs on Central Ave in Louisville, KY.
-It is a racetrack with ongoing races nearly year round but is most famous for the Kentucky Derby first run in 1875.
-The traditions run deep during this festival that has been run for nearly 150 years.
-The foods and the drinks that are served are no exception!
+It’s a racetrack with ongoing races nearly year round, but is most famous for the Kentucky Derby which was first run in 1875.
+The traditions run deep during this festival that has been taking place for nearly 150 years.
+And the food and drinks that are served are no exception!

-Once you are all dressed up, ladies in their beautiful spring hats and men in coat and tie, you will want to have a cocktail in hand.
+Once you are all dressed up - ladies in their beautiful spring hats and men in coat and tie - you will want to have a cocktail in hand.
 Derby tradition means it will be a Mint Julep.
 The classic Mint Julep is a simple drink of crushed or muddled mint leaves, sugar, bourbon and club soda.
 Take a look at our Verlasso version below.
-For the foods, tradition says to serve Kentucky Hot Browns - an open faced sandwich with turkey, tomatoes, bacon, cheese and mornay sauce; country ham and biscuits; chocolate bourbon pie and much more!
-Check out one of our favorite Verlasso salmon recipes, salmon potato gratin for a slightly less traditional version of derby food at its best!
+For the food, tradition says to serve Kentucky Hot Browns - an open faced sandwich with turkey, tomatoes, bacon, cheese and mornay sauce.
+Classics also include country ham and biscuits, chocolate bourbon pie and much more!
+Check out one of our favorite Verlasso salmon recipes, salmon potato gratin, for a slightly less traditional version of derby food at its best!

 Verlasso Salmon Potato Gratin